thenpingme/docs/configuration.md

 ## Environment variables

+### `THENPINGME_ENABLED`

+If you need to disable sending pings, for example staging or development environments, you may set this value to `false` in your environment to prevent pings being dispatched.

+Note that we will still expect your application to ping at configured intervals, so ensure you have at least one active environment sending pings to avoid false-positive alerts.

 ### `THENPINGME_PROJECT_ID`

 Identifies your application to thenping.me when it sends its ping payloads.
 This is automatically set when you run the [`thenpingme:setup`](/docs/installation) command for the first time.